iraikov/NineMLCatalog/README.md

 Installation instructions for the Scheme 9ML-toolkit can be found at http://github.com/iraikov/9ML-toolkit.
-Once 9ML-toolkit is installed, models can be compiled as follows:
+Once 9ML-toolkit is installed, models can be compiled by invoking the following two programs:

 Single cell models: